Reality Show: Terror Mumbai

 Hijacked police van

-Well past 3:30am I collapsed into bed from sheer exhaustion.
+Well past 3:30 am I collapsed into bed from sheer exhaustion.
 Emotional roller-coasters are tiring and I’d been riding for over 5 hours nonstop.

 I awoke four hours later and for a virginal 20 seconds, my consciousness was devoid of any sensation.
 Then I remembered and raced to the living room where the television was already on.
 I’m not normally a TV person, even less in the morning and I only meant to get a fix on the day’s situation to take a call on going to work or not.
 I looked away ten minutes later to find four hours had passed.

-The day is otherwise a blur to me.
-I don’t remember eating or sleeping.
-But I do remember flipping channels when one started going on a loop and finding another angle on the story within a fraction of a second.
-I remember phone calls and left-hand-typing SMSes with the right hand tapping out on the TV remote control.
-I remember watching a video shot on a cellphone, reading the ticker text at the bottom of the screen, listening to my caller at the other end and relaying a super-quick analysis of it all to my family.
-I remember tweeting, retweeting, replying, reading tweets, following tweeple and all of it on that woefully inadequate application called m.twitter on my superslow GPRS connection.
-I remember shifting into gmail every couple of hours for quick checks and having to reload each time since the phone doesn’t allow for multiple windows.
+I watched a video shot on a cellphone, reading the ticker text at the bottom of the screen, listening to my caller at the other end and relaying a super-quick analysis of it all to my family.
+Tweeting, retweeting, replying, reading tweets, following tweeple and all of it on that woefully inadequate application called m.twitter on my superslow GPRS connection.
+I shifted to Gmail every couple of hours for quick checks.
+It had to reload each time since the phone doesn’t allow for multiple windows.
 And I remember feeling enraged at my computer internet connection going down at such a time.

 The day ended around midnight for my family as they retired with the news that the Taj Mahal hotel had been recovered.
 I stayed glued to the set and Twitter.
 When 45 minutes later, came the news that it had been a hasty wire and there was still unidentified gunfire coming out from Taj, I actually rushed back to wake everyone up.
-Finding them asleep, I hastened back to my couch-seat, unwilling to miss even a minute of the drama.
-My brain gave out at 4 am.
+Finding them asleep, I hastened back to my couch seat, unwilling to miss even a minute of the drama.
+My brain gave out at 4 a.m.

-I tsk-tsked at Barkha Dutt’s insensitive questions to the relatives waiting outside for their loved ones trapped in the buildings.
+Tsk-tsk at Barkha Dutt’s insensitive questions to the relatives waiting outside for their loved ones trapped in the buildings.
 I listened with an almost indecent glee to the frenzied statements by celebrities and the dead-toned voices of the junta on the roads.

 I processed numbers of hostages, prisoners, casualties, terrorists, commandos and mulled over them all.